 Photo by SportsEngine

-MN Girls' Hockey Hub polls are for entertainment purposes only.
+The MN Girls' Hockey Hub poll is for entertainment purposes only.